Google Firebase is a Google hosted cloud real-time NoSQL database for building mobile, web and desktop applications.

 Appwrite also is suitable for creating Geo-data and location-based apps, it also comes with a console to track API usage for all applications.

-Appwrite offers SDK for Flutter, NodeJS, Kotlin, Objective-C, PHP, Ruby, Python, Java and Go programming.
+Appwrite offers SDK for Flutter, NodeJS, Kotlin, Objective-C, PHP, Ruby, Python, Java and Go programming languages.

 Kuzzle is an open-source scalable server with multiprotocol API, admin console and modular infrastructure for building real-time apps.